Tganser/learning-node/README.md

-# learning-node

-#Module Madness
+# Module Madness
 -----------------------
 In this challenge, you will need to spin up a new project (much like we did in lecture).
 You will create three modules as specified below, then create a server.js that will use these modules!

-##Module One - Generate a Random Number
+# Module One - Generate a Random Number
 The first module will export a function that returns a random number after taking in a min and max value as arguments (hint: you can use random number functions from previous assignments).
 When you call this module, use 100 as your min, and 1000000 as your max.

-##Module Two - Convert a Number to a USD Value
+# Module Two - Convert a Number to a USD Value
 The second module should accept a number and convert it to a USD value.
 You can find good implementations of this online.

-##Module Three - Output an Account Balance
+# Module Three - Output an Account Balance
 The third module should require the other two modules (i.e. Module One and Module Two).
 It should also have two exported functions:

   - The first function should call Module 2, passing the result of Module 1 as an argument.